chao-mu/Oopa/README.md

     qwerty:59
     alex:58

-You can change the number of results with --top
+You can change the number of results with --top.

     $ python oopa.py --analysis length wordlists/phpbb.txt --top 20
     +--------+------------+-------+
     | Length | Percentage | Count |